Arturo Benedetti Michelangeli (1920-1995)

 Cesare Augusto Tallone, Fede e lavoro, memorie di un accordatore, Milano 1971

 Variations on a Theme of Paganini, Op.
 35, is a work for piano composed in 1863 by Johannes Brahms, based on the Caprice No. 24 in A minor by Niccolò Paganini.
+It was a trademark early work in Michelangeli's repertoire.

 The work consists of two books.
 Each book opens with the theme, Paganini's Caprice No. 24 in A minor, followed by fourteen variations.
 The final variation in each section is virtuosic and climactic.